New Jersey Methamphetamine Possession Lawyer

 Methamphetamine trafficking: If you are convicted on a trafficking offense, you may be sentenced to a minimum of 25 years in prison and be ordered to pay $500,000 in fines.

-Furthermore, possession of methamphetamine in a school zone could lead to even greater criminal penalties, and your prior criminal record may also be taken into account during sentencing in Monmouth County.
+Special circumstances: Possession of methamphetamine in a school zone could lead to even greater criminal penalties.
+Your prior criminal record may also be taken into account during sentencing in Monmouth County.

-In order to be legally convicted with a possession with intent to manufacture methamphetamine charge, a defendant must be proven guilty of the following:
+In order to be convicted of possession with intent to manufacture methamphetamine, a defendant must be proven guilty of the following:

 - The defendant must be in possession of certain substances as stated by the Health and Safety Code and intend to use those substances to make methamphetamine.

-If you are facing a possession with intent to manufacture methamphetamine charge, it is possible that a qualified attorney can reduce your charge or the penalties which you may face.
+If you are facing a possession with intent to manufacture methamphetamine charge, a qualified attorney may be able to argue that the charge or the penalties associated with it should be reduced.